jasmaa/eith/README.md

 ## What is this?

 Eith is a Forth-like language that allows for comment reading and manipulation.
-In particular, language implements a subset of Forth's Core words as well as the Eith Comment words.
+In particular, the language implements a subset of Forth's Core words as well as the Eith Comment words.

 Eith provides all the familiarity of a traditional stack-based language and combines it with the power of dynamically modifiable source code.